 Pennyroyal – one of the most versatile mosquito repellent plants to grow

 Pennyroyal helps to repel mosquitoes, gnats and also ticks and fleas!
-In fact it should be your number one mosquito repellent plant to grow
+In fact it should be your number one natural mosquito repellent plant to grow.

-Pennyroyal is often used in commercial natural insect repellent creams and sprays.
-Pennyroyal is great to plant in the garden, but it is best utilized as a topical insect repellent applied to the skin.
+Pennyroyal is often used in commercial natural mosquito repellent creams and sprays.
+Pennyroyal is great to plant in the garden, but it is best utilized as a natural mosquito repellent applied to the skin.

-If you crush pennyroyal leaves and rub them onto your skin, this acts as an effective insect repellent.
+If you crush pennyroyal leaves and rub them onto your skin, this acts as an effective natural mosquito repellent.
 Additionally, you can also crush the stems and put them in pockets, bags and hats.

-Citronella grass is an old favourite; everyone knows it is commonly used as an insect and mosquito repellent in outdoor candles, which are used around outdoor eating and seating areas.
-Citronella grass is a great mosquito repellent plant and it can be planted and used in a similar way as citronella candles, to keep flying insects away.
+Citronella grass is an old favourite; everyone knows it is commonly used as an insect and natural mosquito repellent in outdoor candles, which are used around outdoor eating and seating areas.
+Citronella grass is one of the best mosquito repellent plants and it can be planted and used in a similar way as citronella candles, to keep flying insects away.

-For best results, plant citronella grass in the garden and use in conjunction with feverfew and lavender.
+To further maximize the insect repelling results, plant citronella grass in your garden & yard and use in conjunction with feverfew and lavender.